taahakh/SSBE-Backend/documentation.md

         SCIENTIFIC (str): Scientific text type.

 # ModelInterface - AbstractBaseClass
 Abstract base class for model interfaces.
+Used to define the interface for summarisation models.

 ## catch_exception(func)
 Decorator to catch and handle exceptions when calling the summarise method